AdrianMarasigan/Software-Engineering-Learnings/My Learnings/Objected Oriented Programming/README.md

     def method_name(self, parameters):
         # Method implementation
 ```

+- ClassName: The name of the class where the method is defined.
+- method_name: The name of the method.
+- self: A special parameter that refers to the object itself and is passed as the first argument to every method within the class.
+- parameters: Optional parameters that the method can accept to perform its task.
+- Method implementation: The code inside the method that specifies what actions it should take.

+Methods play a central role in defining the behavior of objects.
+They enable you to interact with and manipulate the object's attributes and properties, making objects dynamic and functional entities.

 ## The Four Pillars of OOP
 Object-Oriented Programming is based on four fundamental principles, often referred to as the "Four Pillars of OOP."
 These principles are: